The Prolotherapy approach to treating Tarsal Tunnel Syndrome

-- Uncertainties still exist about the best conservative treatment, timing of surgical intervention, and best surgical approach.2
+- Uncertainties still exist about the best conservative treatment, timing of surgical intervention, and best surgical approach.

 Is it lumbosacral radiculopathy?

-Tarsal tunnel syndrome and Lumbosacral radiculopathy share many of the symptoms occurring in Tarsal tunnel syndrome.
+- Tarsal tunnel syndrome and Lumbosacral radiculopathy share many of the symptoms occurring in Tarsal Tunnel Syndrome.
 Chinese and American researchers writing in the European Pain Journal suggest that the prevalence of Tarsal tunnel syndrome is significant in patients with Lumbosacral radiculopathy.
-Thus, more caution should be paid when diagnosing and managing patients with lumarsacral radiculopathy due to the possible existence of Tarsal tunnel syndrome, as their management strategies are quite different.3
+Thus, more caution should be paid when diagnosing and managing patients with lumarsacral radiculopathy due to the possible existence of Tarsal tunnel syndrome, as their management strategies are quite different.

-Clearly the treatment of Tarsal tunnel syndrome presents challenge.
+Clearly, the treatment of Tarsal tunnel syndrome presents a challenge.

 Is it plantar fasciitis?

 Metatarsal ligament weakness is manifested by pain at the ball of the feet which often radiates into the toes.
 This is called metatarsalgia.
 Chronic metatarsal ligament weakness and arch weakness is known as plantar fasciitis.
 Fasciitis can cause numbness in the foot and toes in the same areas of pain.
 Pain and numbness in the foot can also be caused by ligament and tendon laxity in the knee.
 The lateral collateral ligament can refer pain and numbness down the lateral side of the leg and foot and the medial collateral ligament down the medial side.